CSC256-04/fp1-starter/README.md

 2. Additionally, you must submit hw1 to your GitHub repository.
 To do so, follow these instructions:

 ```
-$ cd ~/fp1-starter                # your git repo, should contain a directory called hw1 with your soln
 $ git add -u                      # should add all modified files in hw1 directory (must include gatorgit.c)
 $ git commit -m "FP 1 submission"
 $ git tag -f "hw1"                # The tag MUST be "hw1".
 Failure to do so will result in loss of credit.
 $ git push origin master --tags
 ```
-Note Do not change any of the settings of the virtual machine.